SMByC/CCD-Plugin/Readme.md

 ![](screenshot.webp)

-The plugin uses Google Earth Engine to retrieve data for the specified coordinates for all available Landsat satellites, including 4, 5, 7, 8, and 9, from Collections 1 or 2, or Harmonized Sentinel-2 collection.
+The plugin uses Google Earth Engine (GEE) to retrieve data for the specified coordinates for all available Landsat satellites, including 4, 5, 7, 8, and 9, from Collections 1 or 2, or Harmonized Sentinel-2 collection.
 It filters for high-quality data only.
 Then plugin run over Google Earth Engine the Continuous Change Detection algorithm to find temporal breakpoints of the image collection by iteratively fitting harmonic functions to the data.

-### Availability of dataset collections
+### Availability of dataset collections (GEE)

-- **Landsat C1**: ~1983 - 2021
+- **Landsat C1** (30m resolution): ~1983 → 2021
-- **Landsat C2**: ~1983 - present
+- **Landsat C2** (30m resolution): ~1983 → present
-- **Sentinel-2**: ~2018 - present
+- **Sentinel-2** (10m resolution): ~2018 → present

+### Time series / change detection

+The sub-datasets to visualize and compute the CCDC algorithm and its breakpoints are:

+- **Bands:** Blue, Green, Red, NIR, SWIR1, SWIR2

+- **Indices:** NDVI, NBR, EVI, EVI2, BRIGHTNESS, GREENNESS, WETNESS

 ### References